-Our final recommended addition is also the newest book on our list: a fascinating 2017 anthology of thought-provoking essays by art director, author and lecturer Steven Heller that will help hone your critical edge and question the changing role of design in the wider world.
+Our final recommended book is a fascinating 2017 anthology of thought-provoking essays by art director, author and lecturer Steven Heller.
+These will help hone your critical edge and question the changing role of design in the wider world.

 Covering the full spectrum of graphic design and related art and culture, Heller’s 40-plus essays cover everything from the relationship between design and sex to the role of design in the recent US Presidential race.